About the Competition

 Senior Division (18 to 25 at time of competition, have completed high school)

-Piano, voice, and instrumental students throughout the U.S. are encouraged to compete.
+Instrumental and voice students throughout the U.S. are encouraged to compete.
 Please read ALL of the information carefully before applying.
-Please direct any administrative questions to pamela@reillyartscenter.com and musical questions to matt@ocalasymphony.com.
+Applications and videos are due by Monday, October 30, 2023.
+Please direct any administrative questions to pamela@reillyartscenter.com and musical questions to mwardell@ocalasymphony.com.

 AWARDS